arshathMcw/TIDL_Benchmarking/Readme.md

     )
 }
 ```
-* Then Run the tutuoral script and uncomment the detection runninf file we get the benchmark output
+* Then Run the tutorial script by uncomment the detection running file we get the benchmark output
 ![alt text](image.png)